OlympusDAO/olympus-frontend/README.md

 Note: The faucet is limited to one transfer per wallet every 6500 blocks (~1 day)

 ### wETH Faucet

 [Wrap rinkeby eth on rinkeby uniswap](https://app.uniswap.org/#/swap)

 ### DAI Faucets

 - [0xb2180448f8945c8cc8ae9809e67d6bd27d8b2f2c](https://rinkeby.etherscan.io/address/0xb2180448f8945c8cc8ae9809e67d6bd27d8b2f2c#writeContract)
 - [0x5ed8bd53b0c3fa3deabd345430b1a3a6a4e8bd7c](https://rinkeby.etherscan.io/address/0x5ed8bd53b0c3fa3deabd345430b1a3a6a4e8bd7c#writeContract)
 - use the `mint` function.
 You can use the number helper for 10^18 & then add four more zeros for 10,000 units of whichever reserve you are minting.

 ### FRAX Faucet

 - [0x2f7249cb599139e560f0c81c269ab9b04799e453](https://rinkeby.etherscan.io/address/0x2f7249cb599139e560f0c81c269ab9b04799e453#writeContract)
 - use the `mint` function.
 You can use the number helper for 10^18 & then add four more zeros for 10,000 units of whichever reserve you are minting.

-## Avax Fuji Testnet
+### Avax Fuji Testnet

 1. [avax faucet](https://faucet.avax-test.network/)
 2. [explorer](https://explorer.avax-test.network/)

-## Gitpod Continuous Dev Environment
+## Gitpod Continuous Dev Environment (optional)

 This repo is configured to work with Gitpod.